 United States' Explanation of Consent Decree Procedures

-3. The APPA requires that the United States publish the proposed Final Judgment and the Competitive Impact Statement in the Federal Register and in certain newspapers at least 60 days prior to entry of the Final Judgment.
-The notice will inform members of the public that they may submit comments about the Final Judgment to the United States Department of Justice, Antitrust Division.
-15 U.S.C. §§ 16(b)-(c).
+2. The APPA requires that the United States publish the proposed Final Judgment and the Competitive Impact Statement in the Federal Register and in certain newspapers at least 60 days prior to entry of the proposed Final Judgment.
+The notice will inform members of the public that they may submit comments about the proposed Final Judgment to the United States Department of Justice, Antitrust Division [15 U.S.C. §§ 16(b)-(c)].

-4. The United States will consider any comments that it has received during the sixty-day period and will respond to them and will publish the comments and the United States' responses in the Federal Register.
-See 15 U.S.C. § 16(d).
+3. During the sixty-day period, the United States will consider, and at the close of that period respond to, any comments that it has received, and it will publish the comments and the United States's responses in the Federal Register.

-5. Thereafter, the United States will file with the Court the comments and the United States' responses, and it may ask the Court to enter the Final Judgment (unless the United States has decided to withdraw its consent to entry of the Judgment, as permitted by Section IV(A) of the Stipulation and Order).
-See 15 U.S.C. § 16(d).
+4. After the expiration of the sixty-day period, the United States will file with the Court the comments and the United States's responses, and it may ask the Court to enter the proposed Final Judgment (unless the United States has decided to withdraw its consent to entry of the Judgment, as permitted by Paragraph 2 of the Stipulation and Order) [see 15 U.S.C. § 16(d)].

-6. If the United States requests that the Court enter the Final Judgment after compliance with the APPA, the Court may enter the Judgment without a hearing, if it finds that the Final Judgment is in the public interest.
-See 15 U.S.C. §§ 16(e)-(f).
+5. If the United States requests that the Court enter the proposed Final Judgment after compliance with the APPA, 15 U.S.C. §§ 16(e)-(f), then the Court may enter the Judgment without a hearing, provided that it concludes that the Final Judgment is in the public interest.